Superorganism: Listening to the Anthropocene

 DESCRIPTION

-A bespoke sound and light installation Superorganism invites audiences to consider their place within complex ecosystems of life, spanning human and more-than-human life forms in a space of shared listening.
+A bespoke sound and light installation, Superorganism: Listening to the Anthropocene invites audiences to consider their place within complex ecosystems of life, spanning human and more-than-human life forms in a space of shared listening.

 Lie back, look up, and listen in to past, present and imagined future sounds of our fragile planetary ecosystems.